Photographic tour of South India

-SOUTH INDIA , A PHOTOGRAPHIC TOUR
+SOUTH INDIA + MUMBAI PHOTO TOUR

-with Richard Martin and Elisa Paloschi
+with Elisa Paloschi

-For bookings and more info
+For more info

 South India is a land of colour and contrast, where the faces are darker and the saris more brilliant than its neighbours to the north of the prodigious peninsula.
 This quintessential part of the world is a photographer’s paradise where a camera becomes the prefect enabler for full emersion into the tropical pace of the lands, culture and people.